criblio/criblvision/criblvision-for-grafana/README.md

 #### Logs and Metrics

-Cribl internal logs and metrics must be enabled and forwarded to Splunk in order for all of the panels to populate with events.
+Cribl internal logs and metrics must be enabled and forwarded to Prometheus(metrics) and Loki(logs) destinations in order for all of the panels to populate with events.
 Refer to the documentation [here](https://docs.cribl.io/stream/sources-cribl-internal/#configuring-cribl-internal-logsmetrics-as-a-datasource) for instructions on configuring this Source.

 For this dashboard, you will need a Loki instance as well as a Prometheus instance with Remote Write enabled with the following flag: `--enable-feature=remote-write-receiver`